Zahid-BM/alem-life-coach-react/README.md

 # ALEM Life Coach Website

-## an warning is there.
-When register then shows the message  react-dom.development.js:86 Warning: Cannot update a component (`BrowserRouter`) while rendering a different component (`Register`)

-This website is for Assignment-10 [Live Site Link is here](https://alem-life-coach.web.app/).
+A Full functional mobile responsive Life Coach Website with Reactjs.[Live Site Link is here](https://alem-life-coach.web.app/).

 ## Below are the key notes of the website